-Conservatively, and considering that it will take about one hour to produce a disk, at 80% availability it is estimated that two presses (1 standby) would be required to manufacture the HCB rings and disks needed in this project.
-Using a similar production rate to produce the DBF blocks and disks, a further estimated six presses (1 standby) would be required.
+Conservatively, and considering that it will take about one hour to produce an HCB block, at 80% availability it is estimated that one press would be sufficient to manufacture the UFC pedestal components needed in this project, assuming minimal wastage.

-The capacity of the presses themselves will be different for the production of HCB and DBF materials.
-To achieve the target dry density of 1.61 t/m for the HCB rings and disks, a compaction pressure in the range of 10 to 20 MPa can be expected.
-For an HCB disk this equates to 2,800 to 5,600 tonnes of compressive force.
+The capacity of the press is based on two factors, the pressure required to compress the raw bentonite to the target density and the contact surface area.
+To achieve the target dry density of 1.8 t/m for the pedestal components, a compaction pressure in the range of 30 to 40 MPa can be expected.
+For the HCB blocks this equates to 2,900 to 3,900 tonnes of compressive force.
 The actual press capacity needed will likely be greater.
-For the compaction of the DBF blocks, a target dry density of 2.12 t/m is required.
-With its different material mix, however, smaller capacity presses are anticipated.

-Specially designed equipment will be used to lift the HCB and DBF products out of the moulds.
+Specially designed equipment will be used to lift the HCB products out of the moulds.
 One example of such an approach is the vacuum suction system illustrated on Figure 14, which is normally attached to an overhead crane.
-This technique is a non-intrusive yet proven method to safely and effectively handle these types of compacted materials.
-The SMC plant will be outfitted with a similar system where HCB and DBF materials are to be brought to rail cars and subsequently transported to storage or to the Service Shaft (for delivery underground).
+This technique is a non-intrusive yet proven method to safely and effectively handle these types of compacted materials (albeit only demonstrated at lower material weights).
+The SMC plant will be outfitted with a similar system where the HCB pedestal components are to be brought to rail cars and subsequently transported to storage or to the Service Shaft (for delivery underground).